This blog may contain affiliate links. Read our disclosure policy for more info.

 You can even enjoy some amazing food from traditional borscht (beet soup) to more modern twists like the perogy poutine!

-This is a really fun place for families to wander around too.
+This is a really fun place for families to wander around.
 The museum and village are open from mid-May to early September.

-It’s only a 25-minute drive east of Edmonton and close to Elk Island National Park if you wanted to visit both on the same day.
-Admission is $15 CAD per adult, $10 for kids ages 7-17, and free for children 6 and under.
+It’s only a 25-minute drive east of Edmonton and close to Elk Island National Park making it easy to visit both on the same day.
+Admission is $15 CAD per adult and you can purchase tickets when you arrive.

 Located in the Old Strathcona area, Whyte Avenue (also known as 82 Ave) is one of Edmonton’s trendiest neighborhoods and well worth a visit.
 You can’t help but be impressed by the rich art and culture oozing from the unique stores, bars, and restaurants.